prk-2023/rust_tutorials/enums_06/Readme-Enums.md

 * **Configuration options**: Rust enums can be used to define a set of configuration options, each with its own associated data and behavior.

 Conclusion
 ----------

 Enums in Rust are a powerful tool for defining and working with sets of named values.
 They offer a range of features, including associated data, methods, and pattern matching, that make them more expressive and flexible than enums in C and C++.
 By using Rust enums, you can write more concise, expressive, and type-safe code.

+---

+Rust enums are special and they are designed with a deep thought allowing them to be used in a way that expand how programming can be done.

+- For a regular enum like in other langs

+    enum Color {
+        Red,
+        Blue,
+        Green,
+    }
+    // a function that will print the color fn print_color ( color : Color ) {

+        match color {
+            Color::Red => println!("red"),
+            Color::Blue => println!("blue"),
+            Color::Green => println!("green"),
+        }

+    }

+    Instead of using a switch(){} operation  like in other languages Rust we use the "match" operation.
+    Unlike switch which does comparision, Rust match does pattern matching.
+    So in the above code if the color was Red then match would print 'red'...

+    enum Color {
+        Yellow,
+        Red,
+        Blue,
+        Green,
+    }
+    If we add 'Yellow' color to the Color enum then the match() Statement will through an error on compilation.
+Forcing the programmer to handle the messing case "Yellow".

+=>  where as in other langauges there is no way to track this ..

+- Apart from the above advantage Rust enums allow to attach functions, which many programming languages do not support.
+  These functions effectively become methods and we declare "implementations" for the enum Color as below:

+    enum Color {
+        Red,
+        Blue,
+        Green,
+    }

+    impl Color {
+        fn green_part (&self) -> bool {
+            match self {
+                Color::Yellow => true,
+                Color::blue => true,
+                _ => false,
+            }
+        }
+        fn is_green (&self) -> bool {    //this fun takes self and pattern matches on itself if let Color::Green = self { //enums that are of type color green will return true else false return true;
+            }
+            return false;
+        }
+    }
+    // a function that will print the color fn print_color ( color : Color ) {

+        match color {
+            Color::Red => println!("red"),
+            Color::Blue => println!("blue"),
+            Color::Green => println!("green"),
+            Color::Yellow => println!("yellow"),
+        }
+    }

+=> Methods support of enums are very useful to work with in Rust.

+- Additionaly with rust enums we can do as below:

+    // define a Custom struct with fields struct Custom {
+        name: String,
+        age: usize,
+    }
+    // define a enum with the below methods: enum Item {
+        Foo(String),
+        Bar(usize),
+        Baz(Custom),
+    }

+    let foo =  Item::Foo(String::from("hello")); // create a enum foo and pass in a string "hello" if let Item::Foo(s) = foo {   // pattern match the above item foo with a subtype s println!("{}",s );        // where s is the sub-type that was passed in here its String and then }                             // finally we can print the s as string.

+    this above code: Item::Foo(s) will match the "foo" variable and bind the string value inside Item::Foo to the variable 's', and "if let" statement will then print the string value.
+We can also use the match foo { Item::Foo(s) => println!("{}",s),...}

+We can do the same operation with Bar and Baz:

+    let another_val = Item::Baz(Custom { name : String::from("daybreak"), agr: 69 });
+    if let Item::Baz(custom) = another_val{
+        println!("{}", custom.age);
+    }